-Sunday, 16 October is World Food Day, it is a day that challenges us to take action in eradicating hunger in our communities and around the world.
+16 October is World Food Day.
+It is a day that challenges us to take action in eradicating hunger in our communities and around the world.
+A step to making a real difference and contribution towards someone who is really in need.

-It may all sound like an impossible dream, but JAM founder Peter Pretorius tells us that it can be done.“It’s no small challenge, of course,” he says “but if we all focus our attention, if we each play our own part, the ‘real amazing’ truth is that we can make that dream a reality in our lifetime.”
+This is a great initiative that aims to change the game and create the change by contributing either time, finances or networks to gather in the combating hunger.
+It may all sound like an impossible dream, but JAM founder Peter Pretorius tells us that it can be done.
+“It’s no small challenge, of course,” he says, “but if we all focus our attention, if we each play our own part, the ‘real amazing’ truth is that we can make that dream a reality in our lifetime.”

 JAM, an African-founded international humanitarian organisation, is committed to ending poverty and starvation one step at a time in Africa.
 JAM, has managed to feed one child a nutritious meal for less than R2,00 a day and in doing so has impacted on education, skills development, employment, sustainable farming, and even given communities access to their own clean drinking water.
 To date, JAM has served over 1.6 billion meals to children in need.